MicrosoftDocs/azure-ai-docs/articles/machine-learning/concept-mlflow-models.md

 Requirements for the model to run are specified in the *conda.yaml* file.
 MLflow can automatically detect dependencies, or you can manually indicate them by calling the `mlflow.<flavor>.log_model()` method.
 Calling the method can be useful if the libraries that MLflow included in your environment aren't the ones you intended to use.

-The following *conda.yaml* example shows an environment used for a model that's created with the `fastai` framework:
+The following *conda.yaml* example shows an environment for a model created with the `fastai` framework:

 ```yaml
 channels: